Suong-Tran/HTTP-5203-Assignment2-SuongTran/README.md

 #### Explanation

-- User can start with ticket-login.php page
+- User can start with index.php page
 - Username and password for some of the users are:
 ```
 username:jhkim112 password:123456 role:admin